alphagov/specialist-publisher/README.md

 Currently this:
 * creates a default user record with basic permissions that allows you to log in and create a new document

-## Running the test suite
+### Running the test suite

 ```
 $ bundle exec rake
 ```

-## Adding a new specialist document format
+## Adding a new Specialist Document format

-1. Create a model which inherits from `Document` within: `specialist-publisher/app/models`

-  - Structure of this model will be very similar to those of other format models.
-See `aaib_report.rb` for an example of what the model for this new format will need to include (i.e validations, `FORMAT_SPECIFIC_FIELDS`)

-1. Add the format definition to the `data` hash in `ApplicationController`.
-This ensures that the file naming convention of `specialist-publisher` will work for the new format

-1. Create a schema within: `specialist-publisher/lib/documents/schemas`

-1. Add metadata form fields within: `specialist-publisher/app/views/metadata_fields`

- - Ensure labels and form fields are wrapped in bootstrap `form-group` classes

-1. Add model spec within: `spec/models`
+Use [this](https://github.com/alphagov/specialist-publisher-rebuild/commit/19218ed625d4c3539bdaec481b250e726258e3aa) as a template.

 ## Deployment